jayantkhanna1/Wheely-Frontend/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Expo team for the amazing development platform
-- React Native community for continuous improvements
-- Lucide for beautiful icons
-- Pexels for high-quality stock images

-## 📞 Support

-For support, email support@wheely-app.com or create an issue in this repository.

 ---